About The Band

-We started rehearsing on a regular basis and the set started to grow along with our reputation.
+We started rehearsing on a regular basis and the set started to grow, along with our reputation.
 We found attending open mic nights to be a great way of getting our act out to new people and found our brief slots turning into featured slots then full gigs.
 Since 2012, we have played many festivals including Hertford's Rock at the Castle, Camp Bestival, Bestival, Strawberry Fair, and supported Ade Edmonson at the Milton Keynes I.F. festival.

 We also found various radio stations keen to interview us so performed live on BBC 3 Counties, Tropical FM, SG-1 and on a Minster FM roadshow in York.
 In November 2014, we also were honoured to beat 100s of other entrants to win a competition run by Jack FM to play in front of 30,000 people at Oxfordshire's annual firework display.

 2014 saw us record our first album at Headline Studios in Cambridge.
 In 2015 this was remastered by renowned producer Jonathan Miller and is available from us directly on CD and also avaialble to stream or download online (Spotify, Amazon, iTunes, Google Play).

 One of the highlights of 2015 was our invite to perform at a celebrity function at the beautiful home of the late Robin Gibb CBE in September.
-We also came runner-up in the UK Songwriting Competition with Kesso Sonata, written by Steve on the beautiful island of Alderney several years ago.
+We also came runner-up in the UK Songwriting Contest with Kesso Sonata, written by Steve on the beautiful island of Alderney several years ago.
 In 2016, we were crowned "Best Acoustic Act" in the Cambridge Band Competition, which secured us a fab slot at Cambridge's own Strawberry Fair and also a slot at the amazing Camp Bestival in Dorset.
 In 2017 we went on to delight the crowds at the even bigger event Bestival.

 We were booked every weekend from April 2016 until mid-October 2016 and had a great year, playing lots of new (and old!) venues and getting our music out into the world.
-In 2016 we were Finalists in the UK Songwriting Competition with our soothing instrumental "The Stream".
+In 2016 we were Finalists in the UK Songwriting Contest with our soothing instrumental "The Stream".
 At the same time, we also recorded our second album "Making Waves", which was formally released in February 2017.